enochchau/chat-app/README.md

 From these associations we have:
 * junction table w/ User and Group FKs
 * junction table w/ User and User Fks

+## Main issue

+rewrite the login query so that `select: false` can be used on the password column.